 SFAC members serve a three-year term beginning in January of the following year.
-Once an individual has completed a full three-year elected term on the SFAC, he or she is ineligible to run for re-election to the SFAC for another three years.
+Once an individual has completed a full three-year elected term, he or she is ineligible to run for re-election for another three years.

 SFAC Candidate Eligibility and Nomination